Dr. Winifred Mak, MD, PhD, Director of Yale Recurrent Pregnancy Loss Program

 Patients with RPL are evaluated initially with a thorough history and physical examination followed by a series of diagnostic tests including bloodwork on both partners and evaluation of the uterus, usually with a specialized ultrasound study (sonohysterogram), to look for anomalies or acquired factors, such as fibroids, scar tissue or polyps, that may compromise implantation.
 Additional evaluation of couples with RPL is determined on a case by case basis and may include cultures to look for infection, endometrial biopsy to evaluate the endometrium, and detailed analysis of the sperm.
 Additionally, couples are offered genetic testing for recessive genetic diseases that could impair their reproductive success.

 If a specific cause for the prior losses is identified, this is addressed as the first step.
 For example, uterine factors are surgically rectified where possible, hormonal disturbances are corrected, and women diagnosed with APLS are anticoagulated with heparin and low dose aspirin.
 Additionally, lifestyle factors that may be contributing to poor reproductive outcome, such as smoking and obesity, are tackled aggressively.
-In cases of unexplained RPL, there may be a potential benefit of supplemental progesterone administration, though the data supporting this practice are limited.

 What is clear is that all couples with RPL can benefit from psychological support and close monitoring of the next pregnancy.
 There are now multiple studies showing that this practice alone results in an improved outcome for these couples, underscoring the degree of stress and anxiety these couples face after their repeated losses.
 With the identification of a positive pregnancy test, serial blood testing is initiated every 2-4 days to assess for the adequate rise of the pregnancy hormone (bhCG) levels.
-Progesterone levels may also be measured.
 Once the bhCG level reaches a certain threshold (at or beyond 2000 mIU/ml), an ultrasound is performed to visualize the pregnancy.
 Patients are followed with ultrasound very closely thereafter, usually every 1-2 weeks during the first trimester to evaluate the growth of the embryo and its attainment of certain milestones, such as the development of a fetal heartbeat.
 It is very important to closely follow the pregnancy beyond the gestational age at which the previous pregnancy loss(es) occurred as once this mark is reached, the odds are improved that the current pregnancy will progress safely.

 Even without intervention or with just close monitoring of the next pregnancy, couples with unexplained RPL have a good chance for success.
 These couples are encouraged to make lifestyle changes to minimize any detrimental effects on a subsequent pregnancy and are often also given supplemental progesterone as mentioned above.
 In addition, fertility treatments can be offered to these couples to help maximize their chances of getting pregnant in a timely fashion, as such treatments enhance egg production and optimize endometrial receptivity.
 Such fertility treatments include ovulation induction often combined with intrauterine insemination and if needed, in vitro fertilization (IVF).